agtMaurice/education-verification-system-contract/README.md

         emit CredentialIssued(tokenId, studentName, degree, major, institution, dateIssued);
     }

+    /**
+        * @dev Only the issuer of the credential can revoke it.
+        * @notice Allow educational institutions to revoke credentials they have awarded
-    function revokeCredential(uint256 tokenId) public onlyRole(ISSUER_ROLE) {
+        * @param tokenId The index of the credential */ function revokeCredential(uint256 tokenId) public onlyRole(ISSUER_ROLE) {
         require(_exists(tokenId), "Credential not found");
+        require(isIssuer[tokenId][msg.sender],"You are not the issuer of this credential");
         credentials[tokenId].isRevoked = true;

         emit CredentialRevoked(tokenId);